Non-reciprocal dynamics and the non-Hermitian skin effect of repulsively bound pairs

 Using the effective Hamiltonian~(\ref{Eq:Heff}) and the dissipator above we obtain the equation of motion for the doublon amplitudes $\langle\A{\ell}^2\rangle$ and correlations $\langle (\Adag{\ell})^2\A{m}^2\rangle$~\cite{Supplementary}.
 In the single-doublon sector these simplify and can be written in terms of a non-Hermitian dynamical matrix $\mathbb{H}$ acting non-trivially on the \textit{single-doublon} space only

 with $\mathbb{H}$ the Hatano-Nelson matrix

-Similarly to the non-interacting case~\cite{Wanjura2020,Clerk2022}, the interference of the coherent nearest-neighbor coupling with the doublon dissipation causes the emergence of different left and right hopping amplitudes $J_L = \frac{J^2}{U} - \imath e^{-\imath\theta_2}\Gamma_2 $ and $J_R = \frac{J^2}{U} - \imath e^{\imath\theta_2}\Gamma_2 $.
+Similarly to the non-interacting case~\cite{Wanjura2020,Clerk2022}, the interference of the coherent nearest-neighbor coupling with the doublon dissipation causes the emergence of different left and right hopping amplitudes $J_L = \frac{J^2}{U} - \imath e^{\imath\theta_2}\Gamma_2 $ and $J_R = \frac{J^2}{U} - \imath e^{-\imath\theta_2}\Gamma_2 $.
 The dissipation rate required for full non-reciprocity is then $\Gamma_2=J^2/U$ and is of the same order of the doublon motion timescale.
 This results in more stable non-reciprocal doublon dynamics, as compared to the one-particle dissipator case where full non-reciprocity is achieved at $\Gamma_1=2J\gg J^2/U$.

 Remarkably, the non-Hermitian skin effect arising from the Hatano-Nelson matrix~(\ref{Eq:H matrix}) affects only doublon states $\ket{j}_2 = \ket{0\dots 2_j\dots 0}$.
 Binding particles together, interactions have a dramatic effect and enable the exponential localization of doublons at the boundaries of the system, whereas single-particle behave reciprocally.
-The \textit{interaction-induced} non-reciprocity and non-Hermitian skin effect resulting from the quadratic dissipator~(\ref{Eq:Doublon Diss}) represent the second central result of our work.
+The non-reciprocity and non-Hermitian skin effect resulting from the quadratic dissipator~(\ref{Eq:Doublon Diss}) combined with the interaction-induced doublon stability represent the second central result of our work.

 In our numerical analysis, we go beyond the approximate picture of the effective Hamiltonian and simulate the full dynamics of the system using the interacting Hamiltonian~(\ref{Eq:H}) and the quadratic dissipator~(\ref{Eq:Doublon Diss}).
 As we want to separate single-particle from doublon contributions to the dynamics, the density $\hat{n}_j = \Adag{j}\A{j}$ is not a convenient quantity, as it is affected by both.
 We then define the single-particle population $\hat{P}^{(1)}_j = \hat{n}_j - 2\hat{n}^d_j$ which accounts for the weight of single-particle states, when the total number of bosons is $N=2$.